 What are learning objectives?

 Learning objectives go by many different names: learning goals, learning targets, essential questions, lesson objectives, content objectives, I can statements, etc. It all depends on how they are being used or displayed in the classroom as to what you may call them.
-But overall, learning objectives inform us as to the knowledge and skills that we want our students to acquire by the end of the lesson or unit.
+But overall, learning objectives inform us about the knowledge and skills that we want our students to acquire by the end of the lesson or unit.

 Where can I find learning objectives?

 Learning objectives come from curriculum standards and are different for every grade level in every state, so the best place to look first is on your state’s Department of Education website.
 (Or, even easier, simply Google “curriculum standards [insert your state here]”.)
 If your state uses Common Core State Standards for math and/or ELA, you can view the standards at CoreStandards.org.